stdevel/check_gpio_pir/README.md

 ![Picture of sensor potentiometers](https://raw.githubusercontent.com/stdevel/check_gpio_pir/master/pir_sensor.jpg "Picture of sensor potentiometers")

-The **first** potentiometer control the sensitivity, the **second** sets the time perioid the sensor is triggered in case of recognized motions.
+1. The **first** potentiometer controls the sensitivity
+2. The **second** potentiometer sets the time period the sensor is triggered in case of recognized motions.

 Depending on the motions you want to trigger (*e.g. flashing LEDs*) you need to adjust the potentiometers.